Shauntay Henderson

-Shauntay L. Henderson (born October 18, 1982) is an American convicted felon.
-She was a wanted fugitive for murder apprehended on March 31, 2007 by the FBI after being on the run for months until put onto the FBI's Ten Most Wanted Fugitives list for less than 24 hours.
+Shauntay L. Henderson (born October 18, 1982) is an American felon.
+She was a fugitive wanted for murder for several months until she was apprehended by the FBI on March 31, 2007, after being on the FBI's Ten Most Wanted Fugitives list for less than 24 hours.
 A reward of $100,000 for information leading to her arrest was offered.
-She had a bench trial and the judge gave her parole with a 10 year suspended sentence, due to her being her own main witness in her trial and claiming self defense.
-5 months later, while out on parole, she was pulled over and caught with narcotics and an illegal firearm leading to a 17 year sentence with a release date in 2027.
+She had a bench trial and the judge gave her parole with a 10-year suspended sentence, due to her being her own main witness in her trial and claiming self-defense.
+Five months later, while out on parole, she was pulled over and caught with narcotics and an illegal firearm, leading to a 17-year sentence with a release date in 2027.

 Biography

 Henderson grew up in the Charlie Parker Square public housing project in Kansas City, Missouri.

 Criminal history

 Police have suspected Henderson was involved in as many as five other murders and a number of other shootings.
 However, no other charges have been filed.